CaioHenriqueMachado/Ecoleta-project/README.md

 - ⚛️ **React Js** 	- A JavaScript library for building user interfaces
 - ⚛️ **React Native** 	- A lib that provides a way to create native apps for Android and iOS
 - 💹 **Node Js** 	- A web framework for Node Js
+- 📄 **TypeScript**	- To bring static typing to JavaScript.
 - 📄 **SQlite** 		- A cross-platform and open-source Structured Query Language.
 - ☯️ **Insomnia** 	- HTTP request software and with open source.
-- 🔄 **Nodemon** 	- Reload server automatically.

 ## Getting started

-1. Clone this repo using `git clone https://github.com/CaioHenriqueMachado/BE-THE-HERO-project.git`
+1. Clone this repo using `git clone https://github.com/CaioHenriqueMachado/Ecoleta-project.git`
-2. Move yourself to the appropriate directory: `cd BeTheHero`<br />
+2. Move yourself to the appropriate directory: `cd Ecoleta-project`<br />
-3. Run `yarn` to install dependencies<br />
 3. Run `npm` to install dependencies<br />

 ### Getting started with the backend server

-1. Move yourself to the backend folder: `cd backend`
+1. Move yourself to the backend folder: `cd server`
-2. Run `npm start` to start the server
+2. Run `npm run dev` to start the server

 ### Getting started with the frontend app

-1. Move yourself to the frontend folder: `cd frontend`
+1. Move yourself to the frontend folder: `cd web`
-2. Run `yarn start` to start the web application
+2. Run `npm start` to start the web application

 ### Getting started with the mobile app

 1. Move yourself to the mobile folder: `cd mobile`
-2. Run `yarn start` to start the mobile app
+2. Run `npm start` to start the mobile app

 ## License